1995parham-learning/onnx101/slides.md

 There is a library which converts `sklearn` models into ONNX named `sklearn-onnx`.

-Model in the pickle format is about 4.7 GB and converted one is about 2.7 GB.
+Model in the pickle format is about 4.7 GB and converted one is about 2.7 GB and the conversion procedure takes around 1 hour.

 ---